How to Create an Amazon Seller Account (2023 Guide)

 Amazon is one of the largest online marketplaces in the world, with 18 regionally unique operations and hundreds of millions of products for sale.
 Two-thirds of products sold on Amazon are from third-party sellers.
-Becoming a third-party seller requires having an amazon seller account.
-This post will cover Amazon Seller Central, why you should have an account, the information you’ll need, and how to sign up.
-Once we’ve done that, we’ll cover many commonly asked questions and offer resources we think will help grow your Amazon business.
+Becoming a third-party seller requires having an Amazon seller account.
+This post will cover Amazon Seller Central, why you should have an account, the information you need, and how to sign up.
+Once we’ve done that, we’ll cover many commonly asked questions and offer resources to help grow your Amazon business.

 What is Amazon Seller Central?